Mark Walker

 Spring Exhibition

 I will be taking part in this years (2024) Spring Exhibition at Fotogalleriet organised by Forbundet Frie Fotografer.
 The exhibition is on from 24th May to 30th June and the opening is at 18:00-21:00 on the 24th of May.
-I am showing photos from my ‘underfoot’ series along with an updated edition of the publication ‘Beneath one’s steps’ This year’s Spring Exhibition is existential, meditative and playful.
+I am showing photos from my ‘underfoot’ series along with an updated edition of the publication ‘Beneath one’s steps’ — This year’s Spring Exhibition is existential, meditative and playful.
 With a common interest in our fragility and our search for belonging, the artists´ explores our contemporary challenges with both subtle and clear speech, from tactile and analog processes to animated and glossy surfaces.
 THE ARTISTS Øistein Sæthren Dahle Jason Havneraas, Ketil Berge & Signe Holm Maren Dagny Juell Magnus B. Bjørlo Lysbakken Katharine MacDaid Duy Nguyen Signe Rosenlund-Hauglid Ulla Schildt Mark Walker Since 1976, the Spring Exhibition has been an important yearly event for Norwegian photographic art.
 During 46 years, and through almost an equal number of editions, this long-standing tradition of cyclical exhibitions has driven forward photography’s position within the Norwegian art field.
 Every edition continues to be a unique gathering for the photographic community.
-Through the Spring Exhibition, you can witness what current tendencies occupy contemporary artists and the distinctive methodologies
+Through the Spring Exhibition, you can witness what current tendencies occupy contemporary artists and the distinctive methodologies and techniques

 Details